Clayton Lawrence Bissell: The interwar years

 His first assignment in the United States was Kelly Field, Texas, where he organized and commanded the 27th Aero Squadron.
 He was promoted to captain (temporary) March 11, 1919.
 In January 1920, he became education and recreation officer at Kelly Field, and commanded the Air Service Group.

 He was ordered to Washington, D.C., in June 1920, for service as chief of the Tactical Operations Section in the office of Air Service.
 He was commissioned a first lieutenant in the Air Service, Regular Army, July 1, 1920.
 In December 1920, he went to Langley Field, Virginia, where he graduated from the Air Service Field Officers School in June 1921.
-He then remained at Langley Field as flight commander of the 14th Bombardment Squadron, and later became an instructor in the Air Corps Tactical School.
+He then remained at Langley Field as flight commander of the 14th Bombardment Squadron, and later became an instructor at the Air Service Field Officers School.

-In November 1921, he was ordered to Washington for duty in the office of the Chief of the Air Service, as assistant to Brigadier General William Mitchell, serving in that capacity for four years.
-During this tour of duty, he was one of the pilots involved in the controversial Ostfriesland bombing that was the crux of Mitchell's court-martial.
+In November 1921, Bissell was ordered to Washington for duty in the office of the Chief of the Air Service, as assistant to Brigadier General William Mitchell, serving in that capacity for four years.
+On August 3–4, 1922, he completed an overnight 450-mile round trip between Bolling Field, District of Columbia and Mitchel Field, Long Island.
+Flying a DH-4B biplane with a new navigational compass, Bissell left Bolling before 10 PM and landed on Long Island at 12:35 AM after using visual cues to navigate around a thunderstorm near Trenton, New Jersey.
+Navigating a straight compass return course, he left Mitchel at 2:15 AM and landed in D.C. at 4:25 AM.
+During this tour of duty, Bissell was also one of the pilots involved in the controversial Ostfriesland bombing that was the crux of Mitchell's court-martial.